open-edge-insights/eii-tools/DiscoverHistory/README.md

     ```sh
         python3 builder.py -f usecases/video-streaming-storage.yml
     ```
- 6. Add the output directory variable at SAVE_PATH=/tmp/eii_history in file [build/.env](../../build/.env).
- 7. Refer [main EII README.md](../../README.md) to provision, build and run the tool along with the EII video-streaming-storage recipe/stack.
+ 6. Refer [main EII README.md](../../README.md) to provision, build and run the tool along with the EII video-streaming-storage recipe/stack.
- 8. Check imagestore and influxdbconnector services are running.
+ 7. Check imagestore and influxdbconnector services are running.
- 9. In the provided "SAVE_PATH", you will find data & frames directory.
+ 8. You will find data & frames directories at "/opt/intel/eii/eii_history".
     (Note: if img_handle is part of select statement , then only frames directory will be created)
- 10. Use ETCDUI to change the query in configuration.
+ 9. Use ETCDUI to change the query in configuration.
 Please run below command to start container with new configuration:
      ```sh
         docker restart ia_discover_history
      ```